avionicsanonymous/avionicsanonymous.github.io/devices/power_monitor.md

 * Robust UAVCAN interface is compatible with most Pixhawks and similar autopilots
 * Update firmware via CAN interface

-Note: because the inputs share a common ground, this unit cannot be used to monitor series cell voltages in a battery.
+**Note:** Because the inputs share a common ground, this unit cannot be used to monitor series cell voltages in a battery.

 ### Specifications